 - You could use dark chocolate ganache if you prefer, or a chocolate buttercream.

-- You can make the ganache a day ahead and refrigerate it overnight, then take it out and allow it to come to room temperature before whipping.
+- You can make the ganache a day ahead and leave it on the counter overnight, then whip.

 - Do NOT use store-bought marshmallow fluff.
 It’s too thin/runny.